 A dignified life means an opportunity to fulfill one’s potential, which is based on having a human level of health care, education, income and security.

 Dignity means having the freedom to make decisions on one’s life and to be met with respect for this right.

 Dignity should be the basic guiding principle for all actions.

 Ultimately, our own dignity is interdependent with the dignity of others.

 Global Dignity is an autonomous nonprofit—and an international movement—working to promote the five principles of global dignity by creating a conversation on the issues, promoting dignity-based leadership, and introducing the concept of human dignity to youth all over the world.

-Every October 20—Global Dignity Day—volunteers bring “A Course in Dignity” to classrooms worldwide.
-On the first Global Dignity Day, on October 20, 2008, schools in more than 20 countries participated.
+Every year on October 20, Global Dignity Day, volunteers bring “A Course in Dignity” to classrooms worldwide.
+On the first Global Dignity Day in 2008 schools in more than 20 countries participated.
 The initiative’s reach has since broadened to include schools in 50 countries, and our Global Dignity Day volunteer instructors have included Her Majesty Queen Rania of Jordan and Archbishop-Emeritus Desmond Tutu of South Africa.